-Image Credit: University of Southern California (USC) Eye Institute In celebration of CIRM’s 20th anniversary, we are reflecting on some of the early projects we supported that have since advanced to clinical trials.
-One such trial for a form of blindness originated with a 2007 SEED grant to David Hinton, MD, of the University of … Continue reading 20 Years of CIRM: The evolution of a CIRM-funded therapy for macular degeneration
+Image Credit: University of Southern California (USC) Eye Institute Over the last two decades CIRM has supported research and helped advance potential treatments for macular degeneration, one of the leading causes of blindness.
+Early grants One of the earliest was a 2007 SEED grant to David Hinton, MD, of the University of Southern California (USC). … Continue reading The evolution of a CIRM-funded therapy for macular degeneration

-One step closer to making ‘off-the-shelf’ immune cell therapy for cancer a reality
+One step closer to making โoff-the-shelfโ immune cell therapy for cancer a realityย

 THIS BLOG IS ALSO AVAILABLE AS AN AUDIO CAST Immunotherapy is a type of cancer treatment that uses a person's own immune system to fight cancer.
 It comes in a variety of forms including targeted antibodies, cancer vaccines, and adoptive cell therapies.
-While immunotherapies have revolutionized the treatment of aggressive cancers in recent decades, they must be created … Continue reading One step closer to making ‘off-the-shelf’ immune cell therapy for cancer a reality
+While immunotherapies have revolutionized the treatment of aggressive cancers in recent decades, they must be created … Continue reading One step closer to making โoff-the-shelfโ immune cell therapy for cancer a realityย

 Stem cell therapy for diabetic foot ulcers shows promise in new study